Skip to Content

 System

-No permissions — account is locked
+No permissions — account is restricted

 Super Admin vs Administrator